-Usually you begin by seeing your GP, who will examine you and refer you to a hospital specialist.
+Usually, you will begin by seeing your GP, who will examine you and refer you to a hospital specialist.

 At the hospital, the doctor will ask you about your general health and any previous medical problems.
 They will examine you and take blood samples to check your general health.
 The following tests may also be carried out:

 An ultrasound uses sound waves to produce an image of the inside of the tummy (abdomen).
-Once you're lying down comfortably, a gel is spread onto your abdomen.
-A small device like a microphone is then moved over the area.
-The scan is painless and takes about 15-20 minutes.
+Once you're lying down comfortably, a gel is spread onto your tummy.
+The person doing the scan moves a small device like a microphone over the area.
+The scan is painless and takes about 15–20 minutes.

-The doctor passes a thin, flexible tube called an endoscope into your mouth, down your gullet and into your stomach and small bowel.
-The endoscope has a light and camera at the end, which allows the doctor to see any abnormalities.
+The doctor will pass a thin, flexible tube called an endoscope into your mouth, down your gullet and into your stomach and small bowel.
+The endoscope has a light and camera at the end.
+This allows your doctor to see any abnormal areas.
 You may also have samples of tissue (biopsies) taken.
 These are sent to a laboratory to be tested.

 An endoscopy can be uncomfortable but is not usually painful.
-Some people have a sore throat after an endoscopy.
-This gets better after a couple of days.
+You may have a sore throat after an endoscopy.
+This usually gets better after a couple of days.

-You may have samples of tissue (biopsies) taken from the tumour.
+You may have samples of tissue (biopsies) taken from your tumour.
 They will be examined under a microscope.

 A special test is done on the biopsy to look for a protein called KIT (CD117).
 Most GIST cells have this protein.

-If you have a tumour that can be removed by surgery, you may not have a biopsy taken before your operation.
+If you are going to have surgery to remove your tumour, you may not have a biopsy taken before your operation.
 Instead, the tumour will be sent to the laboratory after the operation for tests to confirm that it’s a GIST.